jinote/SQLNotes/Hackerrank/Ollivander's Inventory_mysql.md

 -- order by power desc
 -- order by age desc

-select w.id, wp.age, w.coins_needed, w.power
+SELECT w.id, wp.age, w.coins_needed, w.power
-from Wands as w
+FROM Wands AS w
-join Wands_Property as wp
+JOIN Wands_Property AS wp
-on w.code = wp.code
+ON w.code = wp.code
-where wp.is_evil = 0
+WHERE wp.is_evil = 0
-and w.coins_needed = (
+AND w.coins_needed = (
-select min(w2.coins_needed)
+      SELECT min(w2.coins_needed)
-from Wands as w2
+      FROM Wands AS w2
-join Wands_Property as wp2
+      JOIN Wands_Property AS wp2
-on w2.code = wp2.code
+      ON w2.code = wp2.code
-where wp.age = wp2.age
+      WHERE wp.age = wp2.age
-and w.power = w2.power
+      AND w.power = w2.power
 )
-order by w.power desc,
+ORDER BY w.power desc,
 wp.age desc
 ```